* Dollar index hovers near Thursday’s 4-week high

 * Yen supported by Japan exporter flows, soft Nikkei

-SINGAPORE, Aug 30 (Reuters) - The dollar held steady near a four-week high versus a basket of currencies on Friday after having rallied on upbeat U.S. economic data, while the yen was supported by month-end flows from Japanese exporters.
+LONDON, Aug 30 (Reuters) - The dollar held steady near four-week highs versus a basket of currencies on Friday, underpinned by expectations that upbeat U.S. data would prompt the Federal Reserve to start withdrawing stimulus next month.

-The Japanese currency, which has been locked in an inverse correlation with Tokyo shares for months, also gained some support as the benchmark Nikkei share average sagged 0.6 percent .
+The yen, which has been locked in an inverse correlation with Tokyo shares for months, also gained some support as the benchmark Nikkei share average fell 0.5 percent.

 The yen’s rise was limited, however, as safe-haven bids ebbed as emerging Asian currencies such as the Indian rupee and Indonesian rupiah regained a bit of calm after a sell-off earlier in the week.